MicrosoftDX/Vorlonjs/README.md

 ## SSL Support

-if you want to run the server with SSL support proceed as follows:
+If you want to run the server with SSL support proceed as follows:

 1. Install Vorlonjs following the steps in Easy Setup
 2. Navigate to the installation folder